Yikemlone/Sham-bot/README.md

 # Sham-bot
 Sham bot is a Discord bot using JavaScript.

+***NOTE: YOU NEED TO MAKE A ".env" FILE AND PUT IT IN YOUR REPO YOU PULL, IT WILL NEED TO HAVE THE TOKEN.
+DON'T UPLOAD THE ".env" FILE***

 # Styling
 We wanna try and keep the styling of code consistent.